Strain Gauges vs. Piezoelectric Sensors

 Both types of sensors can be used for multi-axial applications, and can support compression, shear, or bending stresses.

 This is the rated capacity (minimum to maximum accurately detectable force) in Newtons.
 The force range of the piezoelectric sensor is typically 5KN to 1MN.
 By contrast, the strain gauge sensor typically has a range of 5N to 40MN.

 Piezoelectric load cells can only support dynamic loads such as vibrations, accelerations, and dynamic pressure measurements; strain gauge load cells can support both static and dynamic loads.

-Strain gauge sensors have very low and insignificant drift in output when subjected to a load for a long period of time; piezoelectric sensors have very large drift in output value, resulting in measurement errors for prolonged loading.
+Strain gauge sensors have insignificant output drift when under a load for a long period of time; piezoelectric sensors have very large drift in output value, resulting in measurement errors for prolonged loading.

 Unlike strain gauge transducers, piezoelectric sensors have a higher resonant frequency due to their stiffness.
 This value can be as high as 100,000Hz.

 Both sensor types are designed to have very excellent seals, offering a high degree of protection and operational safety in harsh environments.
 The most common sealing technique is the hermetic seal.

-Both strain gauges and piezoelectric sensors are very sensitive to temperature changes in that they affect the zero-balance, sensitivity, and linearity.
+Both strain gauges and piezoelectric sensors are very sensitive to temperature changes.
+For both sensors, this affects their zero-balance, sensitivity, and linearity.
 Because of this, manufacturers use various compensation techniques: strain gauge sensors use self-temperature compensating gauges; piezoelectric sensors adjust for temperature effects with a charge amplifier.

 Both sensors can be designed to achieve excellent repeatability, or agreement between the results of successive measurements.